mbockgeorges/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that moves all files beginning with uppercase letter to the directory /tmp/u Create a script that deletes all files in the current working directory that end with character ~ Create a script that creates the directories welcome/,welcome/to and welcome/to/school in the current directory
+Create a script that moves all files beginning with uppercase letter to the directory /tmp/u Create a script that deletes all files in the current working directory that end with character ~ Create a script that creates the directories welcome/,welcome/to and welcome/to/school in the current directory Write  a script that lists all the files and directories of the current directory, separed by commas